ljonesdesign/INLS161-2021-spring/docs/07a-web-checklist.md

 Here is a checklist that you can use to make sure you have all the parts of your website done before posting to OPAL and submitting.

 :::tip Grading Point Scale
 Here is a [02.03 grading rubric draft](https://docs.google.com/spreadsheets/d/15xJiRcZNag7ZymqJ-0X6VNHegPlHtkeakk5dKLr31Mw/edit?usp=sharing) that I am finalizing.
-It is mostly complete.
-Take a look and let me know if you have any questions.
+It is mostly complete.The only issue is regarding the content of the third level page or pages.
+Don't obsess over this, I am flexible on this as long as you get it done in some fashion.
+Most of my templates have third level examples.
+However, the EZ template does not.
 :::

 :::note